Table of Contents

 #9 — Boston Fern (Nephrolepis exaltata)

+Under lamplight, the fronds catch the glow and throw soft shadows on the wall.
 Because it’s pet-safe, it’s a favorite in cat homes — just choose a heavier pot so it won’t tip if someone gets curious.

 #10 — Bird’s Nest Fern (Asplenium nidus)